Dean of Language Schools; Kawashima Prof of Japanese Studies

-Students read original materials in a variety of disciplines and develop skills to discuss them in Japanese on a near-native level.
-Advanced listening practice and literary translation are also emphasized.
-Students create an annotated research bibliography in preparation for the senior project or thesis.
+In this course students will read original materials in a variety of disciplines and develop skills to discuss them in Japanese on a near-native level.
+Advanced listening practice and literary translation will also be emphasized.
+Students will create an annotated research bibliography in preparation for the senior project or thesis.
 This course is required before taking JAPN 0700, but any student may enroll with approval of the instructor.
 (Approval only) 3 hrs. disc.

 JAPN 0500 - Independent Project ▲ ▹

 Qualified students may be permitted to undertake a special project in reading and research under the direction of a member of the department.
 Students should seek an advisor and submit a proposal to the department well in advance of registration for the term in which the work is to be undertaken.